jpm-canonical/python-opencv-ubuntu-frame/README.md

 This example snap packages a Python script that uses OpenCV to draw a GUI, along with dependencies to make it work under Ubuntu Frame.

-It is based on the [core22 glx gears](https://github.com/canonical/iot-example-graphical-snap/tree/22/x11-glxgears) example from Ubuntu Frame.
+It is based on the [core24 glx gears](https://github.com/canonical/iot-example-graphical-snap/tree/24/x11-glxgears) example from Ubuntu Frame.

 Build the snap:

 ```
-snapcraft -v debug
+snapcraft -v --debug
 ```

 Install the snap: